quickstark/serverless-jwt-callback/README.md

     ```zsh
     twilio serverless:deploy
     ```

+    _Following initial deploy, if you want to overwrite an existing project_

+    ```zsh
+    twilio serverless:deploy --override-existing-project
+    ```

 4. Once deployed, visit your [Twilio Functions](https://www.twilio.com/console/functions/overview/services) click on the service link and grab the URL for the Function and path - `https://jwt-callback-NNNN-dev.twil.io/google_callback`